sanidhya-sitaula/hashmap/README.md

 ### Testing

-I have included six tests to run on the HashMap (using Python's testing framework `unittest`) :
+I have included six tests to run on the HashMap using Python's standard library testing framework `unittest`.
+This means that no further installation is required.

+The tests are:

 * Can create a hashmap
 * Can insert into a hashmap